2bumb/valentines-day/README.md

 If the user clicks on 'yes', the button will react by displaying Kakashi (an anime character) dancing, transitioning to the audio and the 'surprise', which will reset

-Event Handling:Used addEventListener() creating a sequence of events when the user click "yes"
+Event Handling:Used addEventListener() creating a sequence of events when the user click "yes".

 DOM Manipulation: I set the background image of the webpage by adjusting the backgroundImage property of the document.body.style, which allowed me to display a GIF as the background during the event
 </p>